sfraney/wilderness_pathfinder_connections/content/Member_Portal/book-list.md

 +++
-title = "Books, Essays, & Articles"
-description = "Good reading for your journey" keywords = [ "book", "reading", "list" ]
+title = "Collected Readings: Books, Essays, & Articles" description = "A curated collection of books, essays, and articles that align with our mission, offering wisdom, insight, and practical guidance.
+These readings explore themes of healing, leadership, community-building, and personal transformation, supporting those on the journey of service and ceremony." keywords = [ "book", "reading", "list" ]
 +++
 1. *Rites of Passage & Ceremony* (Books on initiation, cultural practices, healing)